luuis9am/Classic-Pong-Game-on-MSP430/shapeLib/README.md

 ## Demo code

-Shapedemo.c is a program that displays multiple abshapes without using layering.
+Shapedemo.c displays multiple abshapes without using layering.
 It can be compiled and loaded using the "load" make production.

-Shapedemo2.c is a program that displays multiple abshapes using layering.
+Shapedemo2.c displays multiple abshapes using layering.
 It can be compiled and loaded using the "load2" make production.

+Shapedemo3.c slices a right triangle off of a square.

 ## Suggested exercises

 In order to explore shape rendering, students are encouraged to create additinal "demo" programs that:

- - render additional AbShapes with differing size, position, and color attributes.
+ - render rectangles with different heights, widths, and colors

+ - like, shapedemo3, slice out portions of a rectangle.

  - define additional AbShapes such as diamond and rectangular boxes containing text strings.

+ - create composite shapes that are unions, intersections, or even XORs of other shapes

 ## Installing the shape lib (for other programs)